-PSERS is a governmental cost-sharing multiple-employer defined benefit pension plan that provides retirement benefits to public school employees of the Commonwealth of Pennsylvania.
-The members eligible to participate in the system include all full-time public school employees, part-time hourly public school employees who render at least 500 hours of service in the school year, and part-time per diem public school employees who render at least 80 days of service in the school year in any of the reporting entities in Pennsylvania.
-PSERS issues a publicly available financial report that can be obtained at www.psers.pa.gov.
+Pennsylvania.
+The members eligible to participate in the PSERS plan include all full-time public school employees, part-time hourly public school employees who render at least 500 hours of service in the District year, and part-time per diem public school employees who render at least 80 days of service in the District year in any of the reporting entities in Pennsylvania.
+PSERS issues a publicly available annual comprehensive financial report that includes the financial statements and required supplementary information for the plan.
+A copy of this report may be obtained by writing to the Public School Employees' Retirement System, P.O.
+Box 125, Harrisburg, Pennsylvania, 17108-0125, or by visiting the PSERS website at www.psers.state.pa.us.